✨ Wingman Chat

 Capabilities and context

 Wingman can access all textual information in the currently loaded EHANDBOOK container.
-Additionally, it has access to details about variables such as measurement signals and calibration parameters as well as details about functions / software components.
+Additionally, it has access to details about variables such as measurement signals and calibration parameters as well as details about functions/software components.
+Simulink models are also read and understood by the AI, but with a more basic understanding as a starting point.

 Wingman responses are grounded in the loaded EHANDBOOK container context.
 This helps reduce the risk of irrelevant or hallucinated answers that can occur when generic AI assistants do not have sufficient domain context.